amalgam8/amalgam8/README.md

     export A8_CONTROLLER_URL=http://localhost:31200
     ```

-    *Note:* If you stopped a previous Vagrant VM and restarted it, Kubernetes might not run correctly.
-If you have problems, try uninstalling Kubernetes by running the following commands:
+    Start Kubernetes, by running the following command:

     ```bash
-    sudo kubernetes/uninstall-kubernetes.sh
+    sudo kubernetes/install-kubernetes.sh
     ```

+    *Note:* If you stopped a previous Vagrant VM and restarted it, Kubernetes might be started already, but in a bad state.
-    Then re-install Kubernetes, by running the following command:
+    If you have problems, first start by uninstalling Kubernetes with the following command:

     ```bash
-    sudo kubernetes/install-kubernetes.sh
+    sudo kubernetes/uninstall-kubernetes.sh
     ```

-    **Note:** if you do reinstall kubernetes, wait until it has initialized (i.e., kubectl commands are working) before proceeding to the next step.
+    **Note:** After starting kubernetes, wait until it has initialized (i.e., kubectl commands are working) before proceeding to the next step.

 1. Start the local control plane services (registry and controller) by running the following commands: